BlocknessMonster/FirstProject/README.txt

 # FirstProject
 ^^
-Here I will learn the basics of Github and start a prject.
+Here I will learn the basics of Github and start a project.